-How can I decrease the latency between the recursive server I run and a root server?
+3.3 How can I decrease the latency between the recursive server I run and a root server?

 Analyze the traffic leaving your recursive name server for queries that are sent to root name servers.
-If you see more traffic than expected, you may be able to fix your applications or network configurations, so they don't need to query the root so often.
-Use programs like the Unix dig utility to measure actual latencies.
-If at least a handful of root servers are within 100 milliseconds, that should generally be sufficient.
+If you see more traffic than expected, you may be able to fix your applications or network configurations so they don't need to query the root so often.
+Use programs like the "dig" utility to measure actual latencies.
+If at least two root servers are within 100 milliseconds, that should generally be sufficient.

 For more information on DNS quality of service measurements, the Réseaux IP Européens (RIPE) Atlas project monitors the quality of service of the root service with its DNSMON project.
 The latency of most servers as measured by hundreds of RIPE Atlas anchors is below 60ms.